rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	    - https://azuremldownloads.blob.core.windows.net/wheels/latest/azureml.assets-1.0.0-py3-none-any.whl?sv=2016-05-31&si=ro-2017&sr=c&sig=xnUdTm0B%2F%2FfknhTaRInBXyu2QTTt8wA3OsXwGVgU%2BJk%3D
 	```

 	This addition exposes the ```pyodbc``` package built into the container image to the Anaconda run-time installed with Workbench so the package can be imported into Python scripts run in the container.
-It is this package that enables Pythin scripts to connect to Azure SQL databases.
+It is this package that enables Python scripts to connect to Azure SQL databases.

 1. Use the **File** > **Save** command to save the modified **conda_dependencies.yml** file.